 The bungee strap system has a handle on top you can use to carry the fire pit around.

 The lid keeps the rocks from coming out and everything gets held in place perfectly making the Outland Firebowl very easy to transport.

 My Review Of The Outland Firebowl 870 Premium Portable Propane Fire Pit

-One of my favorite things about propane fire pits is no smoke, and adjustable flame, good heat, less of a risk for starting forest fires, and that you don’t need to find or carry around any firewood.
+One of my favorite things about propane fire pits is no smoke, adjustable flame, good heat, less of a risk for starting forest fires, and you don’t need to find or carry around any firewood.

 The fire is also instant, I can take the fire pit and the propane tank out of the truck bed and have everything hooked up and running in less than 5 minutes.